gazijarin/Distributed-Logging-and-Monitoring-System/documentation/features.md

 - [Completed] Integrating CI/CD through Github Actions (https://github.com/nektos/act)
 - [Completed] Preliminary research on specific tools, like ElasticSearch, and creating a simple blueprint and/or guide for us to follow and take inspiration from for our code (with other teammates)
+- [Completed] Add document outlining preliminary research on different deployment platforms (AWS, Heroku, etc)
-- [In progress] Undergoing research to understand domain-level architecture
+- [Completed] Undergoing research to understand domain-level architecture
 - [Completed] Meeting notes and tracking changes

 **Demetre Jouras**